unlock-protocol/docs/docs/tools/ticket-verifier.md

 ## Verifiers page and Lock Managers

-The Lock Manager can perform the folowwing actions on the Verifiers page:
+The Lock Manager can perform the following actions on the Verifiers page:

 - See list of all the verifiers
 - Add new verifiers